TRINA PARKS AS 'THUMPER' FIGHTS BOND IN 'DIAMONDS ARE FOREVER'

 Despite this reality, it is a positive step nonetheless to celebrate the black Bond girls we do have.
 This is what happened in Hollywood on November 3, 2015, when four out of the five black actresses who have played Bond girls gathered at a special gala event, held in their honour by the African American Film Critics Association, ahead of the release of Spectre.
 Despite the fact that Grace Jones was the only black Bond girl absent, the event provided a unique opportunity for fans to see all the actresses together for the first time, and how gracefully they have aged.

-Ben Arogundade's book, 'Black Beauty',
+Ben Arogundade's book, 'Black Beauty', is out now.

 BLACK GIRLS BOND: Black actresses Trina Parks, Naomie Harris, Halle Berry and Gloria Henry appear together for the first time in a special event held by the African American Film Critics Association, ahead of the release of the latest 007 movie, 'Spectre'.
 Harris, star of 'Pirates Of The Caribbean' and 'Mandela: Long Walk To Freedom', is the first ever black British Bond girl, who starred in 'Skyfall' with Daniel Craig, as well as the latest Bond release.